-Financial assets at fair value through profit or loss
+Financial assets at fair value through statement of profit and loss

 A financial asset which is not classified in any of the above categories are subsequently fair valued through profit or loss.

 Financial liabilities

 Financial liabilities are subsequently carried at amortised cost using the effective interest method.
 For trade and other payables maturing within one year from the balance sheet date, the carrying amounts approximate fair value due to the short maturity of these instruments.